Kyrsten Sinema: Economics and taxes

 Sinema has voted for federal stimulus spending.
-She has said: "Raising taxes is more economically sound than cutting vital social services."
+She has said, "raising taxes is more economically sound than cutting vital social services."

 In 2015, Sinema was one of just seven House Democrats to vote in favor of a Republican-backed bill to repeal the estate tax, which affects about 0.2% of Americans in the U.S. each year (estates of $5.43 million or more for individuals, or $10.86 million or more for couples).
 That same year, she voted to change the Consumer Financial Protection Bureau's leadership from a single director to a bipartisan commission.

-In 2016, with Republican congressman John Katko of New York, Sinema cosponsored the Working Parents Flexibility Act (H.R.
+In 2016, with Republican representative John Katko of New York, Sinema cosponsored the Working Parents Flexibility Act (H.R.
 4699).
 This legislation would establish a tax-free "parental savings account" in which employers and parents could invest savings tax-free, with unused funds eligible to be "rolled into qualifying retirement, college savings or ABLE accounts for people with disabilities without tax penalties".
 In September 2018, she voted "to make individual tax cuts passed by the GOP [in 2017] permanent".
 She was one of three Democrats to break with her party and vote for the tax cuts being made permanent.

 On July 30, 2019, Sinema and Senator Bill Cassidy released a proposal under which new parents would be authorized to advance their child tax credit benefits in order to receive a $5,000 cash benefit upon either birth or adoption of a child.
 The parents' child tax credit would then be reduced by $500 for each year of the following decade.

 In 2022, several provisions of the Inflation Reduction Act of 2022 were changed after negotiations with Sinema: a provision narrowing the carried interest loophole was dropped, a 1% excise tax on stock buybacks was added, and manufacturing exceptions were added to the corporate minimum tax.
+Sinema had also previously threatened legislation in the Build Back Better plan if it did not preserve the carried interest loophole.